 Hi!
-I am Carol Lozier a therapist, author, and blogger specializing in trauma; and adoptive and foster kids, teens, and adults.
-In my private practice, I offer individual, family, andgroup therapy.
-Nearly all of the time, I see children and teens with attachment issues (RAD) in a family therapy setting.
-I also offer Dialectical Behavior Therapy (DBT) skills groups with kids and teens; I’m planning to do a DBT group with moms in the near future.
+I’m Carol Lozier- psychotherapist, author, and blogger specializing in trauma, adoptive and foster kids and teens, and DBT for kids and teens..
+In my private practice, I offer individual, family, and group therapy.
+When I work with children and teens with attachment issues (RAD), I see them in a family therapy setting.
+I also offer Dialectical Behavior Therapy (DBT) skills groups for kids and teens.
 Contact me to inquire about my upcoming groups!

 The Adoptive & Foster Parent Guide: How To Heal Your Child’s Trauma and Loss

 Devotions of Comfort and Hope for Adoptive & Foster Moms

 Clothed in Armor: Spiritual Warfare for Adopted & Foster Kids.

 I am a licensed clinical social worker in Kentucky, and graduated from Florida State University in 1989 with a Masters in Social Work.
 I have always felt a calling to help people, and over the years settled into working with children, teens, and adults who have experienced any level of trauma.
 I have level 2 training in EMDR or eye movement desensitization and processing.
 I’ve been specializing in working with adoptive and foster families for the the past 20 years, and have been learning DBT or dialectical behavior therapy for approximately 6 years.
 I am intensively trained in DBT from Dr. Linehan’s, Behavioral Tech, training group.